regindex/RegexpToAutomaton/README.md

-# Regexp to NFA
+# Regexp to Automaton
-This is a software to construct the Glushkov automaton of a regular expression.
+This is a software to construct an automaton out of a regular expression.

 # Usage

 ```
-Usage: ./regToNFA <regexp> <verbose mode 0|1>
+Usage: ./regToAutomaton [regexp] [options]
+Tool to compute an automaton out of a regexp.

+    -n, --NFA
+        Compute the Glushkov automaton (NFA eps-free).
+    -d, --DFA
+        Compute the Glushkov DFA running the powerset construction algorithm.
+    -m, --DFAmin
+        Compute the minimized Glushkov DFA.
+    -v, --verbise
+        Activate the verbose mode.
 ```
 Supported operators: ()+?|*